jceminer/cn_gpu_miner/README.md

 It's hard to compare GPU Miners.
 There are a lot of external parameters: the card itself, its memory, the biosmod, the drivers, the overclocking, the Power Limit...

-However, according to the first feedbacks, here's the status:
+However, according to the first feedbacks, here's the status on CN-v7 (v8 benches yet to come):

 * JCE is faster than any other miner on small RX cards (RX550 and RX560).
 They are my favorite cards, and the ones I use on most of my rigs.
 * JCE is always faster than the Wolf0-based miners (Stak, Xmrig, Gateless...).
 This is not fair since I can read their code and they cannot read mine, but it's a proof JCE is not a copy-paste of their code.